Poonge1598/Customer-Analysis-E-commerce/README.md

+# Project Overview: E-commerce Data Analysis

+## 1. Web Data Parsing with BeautifulSoup (deliveroo_parsing.py)

+### Description:
+The `deliveroo_parsing.py` script utilizes BeautifulSoup to parse HTML files containing order information from the Deliveroo platform.
+It extracts crucial details such as order number, customer information, restaurant details, item specifics, and total costs.
+The parsed data is then structured and stored in a JSON file for further analysis.

+### Sample Output:
+- The output file, `orders_data_parsed.json`, provides a structured view of orders, including customer details, restaurant information, item specifics, and total costs.

-## Customer Subscription Analysis, E-commerce
+## 2. Customer Subscription Analysis (SQL Script)

-In this project, I conducted a thorough analysis of customer subscription patterns on an e-commerce platform using Google BigQuery and advanced SQL techniques.
-The goal was to identify instances where customers consecutively subscribed for 3 or more deliveries, shedding light on key insights into their subscription behaviors.

-### Approach and Methodology:
+### Description:

-- Leveraged Google BigQuery's capabilities to efficiently handle and process large-scale e-commerce datasets.

-- Developed a comprehensive SQL script incorporating window functions to calculate running totals and identify subscription cycles based on specific criteria.

-- Utilized a nuanced approach to pinpoint the exact start and end dates of each identified subscription cycle, ensuring precision in the analysis.
+The SQL script analyzes a dataset related to customer orders on a Deliveroo-like platform.
+It identifies subscription cycles by tracking instances where customers consecutively subscribe for 3 or more deliveries.
+The analysis includes the start and end dates of each subscription cycle, providing insights into customer behavior and subscription patterns.

-### Key Contributions:

-- Enhanced the platform's understanding of customer engagement by providing actionable insights into subscription behaviors.

-- Empowered decision-making processes by offering clear visibility into subscription cycle dynamics and customer preferences.

-### Results:
+### Sample Output:

-The output of the analysis includes a detailed breakdown of identified subscription cycles, showcasing start and end dates, allowing for a deeper understanding of customer interactions with the subscription model.
+- The output includes a detailed breakdown of identified subscription cycles, showcasing start and end dates, allowing for a deeper understanding of customer interactions with the subscription model.

+## 3. E-commerce Data Analysis (Tableau Story)

+### Description:
+The Tableau story explores various parameters within an e-commerce dataset.
+It performs basic analyses by comparing parameters such as customer demographics, order details, and total costs.
+The visualizations aim to uncover trends, patterns, and insights that can inform strategic decisions for the e-commerce platform.

-### Impact:
+### Sample Output:

-This project played a crucial role in informing targeted improvements to the subscription model, contributing to a more tailored and customer-centric approach.
-The insights derived from this analysis provided a foundation for data-driven decision-making, ultimately optimizing the overall customer experience on the e-commerce platform.
+- The Tableau story file presents visualizations that highlight relationships between different parameters, providing a comprehensive view of key metrics and trends in the e-commerce data.

+---

+**Note:** Make sure to customize the paths and filenames as needed when implementing these scripts and analyses.